6 Hours / 6 CEs

 • Intended Audience

-This training is designed for professionals in mental health, social work, and related allied fields who wish to develop or enhance their expertise in civil capacity evaluations.
-It is suitable for individuals at all experience levels, from beginners to advanced practitioners, and is particularly relevant for those specializing in clinical or forensic psychology, social work, or similar disciplines.
-The training is applicable to professionals working in diverse settings, including courts, hospitals, guardianship/conservatorship environments, and private practice.
+This training is intended for professionals in mental health, social work, and allied fields who wish to develop or enhance their expertise in civil capacity evaluations.
+It is particularly relevant for those specializing in clinical or forensic psychology, social work, or related disciplines focused on assessing decision-making and functional capacities.

 • Experience Level